sandolab.xyz/ar

 active

-• -How should proof routes, reading activity, and study sessions line up?
+• -How should reading activity, recall, proofs, and study sessions line up?

-• -What event history is actually useful inside a proof workspace?
+• -What event history is actually useful inside the Learn workbench?

-• -How much of the proof loop belongs in compute versus UI?
+• -How much of the learning loop belongs in Mesh versus the browser UI?

 Q4